Medicine in China: Physician training

-The Chinese medical education system follows the British system, but it compressed from six years to five years to shorten the educational cycle.
 To become a medical doctor, a person needs to study for 5 years at a medical school.
 For foreign or international students, the person needs to study for 6 years at the medical school, namely because the Chinese version is accelerated.
 Also, international students have to prepare for and take the Hanyu Shuiping Kaoshi for admission, and during med school, the Medical Chinese Exam.
 After graduation, the newly minted physician needs to complete 2–3 years of residency training, including training for subspecialty.

 Upon graduation, the graduate must work as a resident physician for few years to be eligible to take a National Medical Licensing Examination (NMLE) for physician certification.
 This examination is conducted by the National Medical Examination Center (NMEC).
 Without approval of registration by the Ministry of Health one can not practice medicine in China as a physician or assistant physician.

 American type of residency training has not been implemented nationwide in Chinese hospitals though almost all hospitals require their physicians to be trained as resident for few years before promotion to attending.
 American type of residency program was launched in some University affiliated hospitals.
 These students will complete their MD study and have to pass the national certification test during the residency.

 There are general hospitals and specialty hospitals.
 A medical graduate rotates through several departments and then assigned to a specialty department according to his or her strengths and the hospital's needs.
 Specialty physician usually are attendings who specialized in certain specialty during the training process in a specialty hospital or in a subspecialty at a general hospital.
 Some medical experts have called for a standardized training and testing system for specialty physicians in accordance to American system.
 The classification of specialties at a Chinese hospital is similar to that at a U.S. hospital.